-SLHA has established the time frames in which any changes that result from an interim reexamination will take effect.
+- SLHA has established the time frames in which any changes that result from an interim reexamination will take effect.
 The changes may be applied either retroactively or prospectively, depending on whether there is to be an increase or a decrease in the rent, and whether the family reported any required information within the required time frames.

-- If the rent is to increase: - Change must be expected to last at least thirty days.

-- The increase generally will be effective on the first of the month following 30 days' notice to the family. - If a family fails to report a change within the required time frames, or fails to provide all required information within the required time frames, the increase will be applied retroactively to the date it would have been effective had the information been provided on a timely basis.

-If the rent is to decrease:

-- The change must be verified to last more than 30 days. - The decrease will be effective on the first day of the month following the month in which the change was reported and all required documentation was submitted.
-In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively.
+If the rent is to increase: - Change must be expected to last at least thirty days. - The increase generally will be effective on the first of the month following 30 days' notice to the family. - If a family fails to report a change within the required time frames, or fails to provide all required information within the required time frames, then SLHA must initiate an interim recertification.
+The increase will be applied retroactively to the first day of the month following the date of the action. - If the rent is to decrease: - The change must be verified to last more than 30 days. - If the family reports income/composition changes in a timely manner to SLHA If the family has reported the change in income and/or composition to SLHA in a timely manner, the decrease will be effective on the first day of the month following the month in which the change was reported and all required documentation was submitted.
+In cases where the change cannot be verified until after the date the change would have become effective, the change will be made retroactively. - If the family has not reported the change in income and/or composition to SLHA in a timely manner or SLHA determines a change was made and not reported, the rent decrease will be effective on the first day of the month following completion of the reexamination

+SLHA may make a determination that the late report was due to circumstances outside of the family's control and that the decrease will be implemented retroactively.
+Situations where late reporting may warrant a retroactive rent decrease include, but are not limited to:

+- Medical emergency

+- Natural disaster

+- Wage theft by the employer

+- Disruptions to SLHA operations

+When the determination is made that the late report was outside of the family's control, then a retroactive decrease may be applied beginning on the later of the first of the month following the date of the actual decrease in income or the effective date of the most recent admission, interim, or annual income examination.
+A rent adjustment cannot be retroactive to a date prior to the last income examination.

+In case of any rent adjustment, the family will be provided with clear, written communication after the interim reexamination that shows:

+- Any one-time charge or credit due to a retroactive adjustment. - The new monthly rent due. - The date that rent is due. - The date of the family's next annual income reexamination.